Amazon's Valentine's Day breakup with N.Y. may cause heartache for years to come, experts say

 Gov. Andrew Cuomo had called the deal with Amazon the largest economic development in New York state history, one that would bring up to 40,000 high-paying jobs to New York City and billions of dollars in much-needed tax revenue to the city and state.

-Opponents, including local activists and politicians, decried the backroom process that had been used to broker the deal and launched protests aimed at Amazon's anti-union history and the $3 billion in tax breaks and incentives it was set to receive.
+Opponents, including local activists and politicians, decried the backroom process that had been used to broker the deal, and launched protests aimed at Amazon's anti-union history and the $3 billion in tax breaks and incentives the company was set to receive.

 Some celebrated Thursday's decision at a rally in Queens that included one of the deal's most outspoken opponents — City Council member Jimmy Van Bramer.